 Do students need to get a physical at home if they are playing a sport?

-Not necessarily.
 The team physician provides free physicals to all athletes before the season’s practice begins.
 Consult the coach or team trainer for more details.

 What services are available for students who get sick?